kennethwzc/mandarin-srs/docs/ARCHITECTURE.md

 - Users see a Chinese character
 - Users type the pinyin pronunciation
 - Users select the correct tone (1-5)
-- Real-time validation and feedback
+- Real-time pinyin input with tone support

 ### Spaced Repetition